Allisonwonderlax13/https-github.com-obsproject-obs-studio./Understanding-the-Mixer.md

 * white: the input level is  larger than -0.5 dBFS

 If the indicator is missing it means there is no audio streaming toward OBS.
 This may be simply due to no audio being available yet, waiting for the user to start playback of an audio file.
 Or it may indicate a problem like the audio interface having been disconnected.

+_The input level meter is before the volume fader, but it is behind any filters that are in use by a source.
+To correctly determine input level you will need to disable the filters for this source._